 Larissa Shaw & The History of STAAR

 I still carry the scars of the abuse, some visible, some not so obvious.
 These scars are a reminder of who I was and how my strength and perseverance has empowered me to achieve my goals in helping other women and children to become survivors and not statistics.

 Larissa Shaw has an empathy for women and child victims of Domestic and Family Violence.
 She believes physical exercise can help heal wounds and change lives and has made a personal commitment to help other women and children to recover, rebuild and reinvent themselves.
-Larissa is a mother of two, fitness coach, a current serving Queensland Police Officer, the Founder of the STAAR and YOUNGSTAAR Programs and the President of the non-profit organisation Standing Tall Against Abusive Relationships (STAAR) INC. Larissa has dedicated her time in a volunteer capacity with these programs since 2012, which aim to build emotional resilience, self-esteem, self-confidence whilst educating and empowering those impacted.
+Larissa is a mother of two, fitness coach, previous Police Officer and the Founder of the STAAR and YOUNGSTAAR Programs and the President of the non-profit organisation Standing Tall Against Abusive Relationships (STAAR) INC. Larissa has dedicated her time in a volunteer capacity with these programs since 2012, which aim to build emotional resilience, self-esteem, self-confidence whilst educating and empowering those impacted.